 Since the thirteenth century, when the first instance of alleged stigmata was recorded, there have been countless others who have experienced what science has yet to definitively explain and what the church has already accepted as miraculous.
 Experienced almost entirely by Roman Catholics, a majority of whom are women, stigmata has been described as “a connectedness of one with God’s divinity” and a literal transference of the wounds of Christ.
 My intention in this article is not to choose a side in this matter, but to present the evidence and invite our readers to debate their opinions on the subject.

 The first historically documented instance of stigmata, as accepted by the Church, is reported to have taken place in August 1224 when first stigmatic, Saint Frasis of Assisi, traveled to a remote Tuscan province in Italy for the feast of Michael and all the angels.
 It was there that he had a vision of the crucifixion and soon produced the wounds of Christ, or what is now recognized by many as the stigmata itself.
-Another equally worth noting stigmatic was Saint Padre Pio Forgione, who at the age of 28, developed wounds and permanent piercing on his hands and feet as well as a gash in his side, which remained open and bleeding until his death in 1968.
+Another notable stigmatic was Saint Padre Pio Forgione, who at the age of 28, developed wounds and permanent piercing on his hands and feet, as well as a gash in his side, which remained open and bleeding until his death in 1968.
 After examination by doctors, Pio’s wounds were described as having the characteristics of being punctured repeatedly with a thick nail or other sharp object, yet they never healed and never once grew infected.

 Yet another recognized case is that of Therese Neumann, who in 1926 began experiencing the stigmata, which would appear every Friday for thirty-two years.
-She is documented as having bled consistently from the hands, feet, side, and forehead, sometimes loosing up to 0.5 liters of blood a day.
+She is documented as having bled consistently from the hands, feet, side, and forehead, sometimes losing up to 0.5 liters of blood a day.
 Much to the surprise of her medical supervision, she would return to normal health by the following Sunday.
 Her case in unique because it was also reported that she took no food or water for the entire 35 years, aside from the communion wine and wafer.
 The physicians studying her at the time were able to establish that her intestinal tract had, in fact, withered, yet she remained of sound mind until her death in 1962.

 Although there have been many reported claims of stigmata throughout the years, and though the Catholic Church does recognize stigmata as miraculous, there are certain conditions that must first be recognized in order for the Church to declare a true stigmatic.
 These conditions are best explained in an article by Dr. Nicola Silvestri: